 The mixed choir currently sings for all Sunday Liturgies, Feast Days, Vespers for feast days, and many of the services of Holy Week and Pascha.
 Rehearsals take place on Thursday evenings and once a month on Sundays after Liturgy.
 We also have a growing group of chanters who chant at Saturday Great Vespers, Sunday morning Matins, and other special weekday prayer services.

-Choir members are expected to attend 75% of all services and rehearsals and to take their responsibilities as “Music Ministers” in the parish very seriously.
+Choir members are expected to attend AT LEAST 75% of all services and rehearsals and to take their responsibilities as “Music Ministers” in the parish very seriously.
 Those who are called to this ministry would:

 - Have some musical background and preferably know how to read music, or be willing to learn;